kijai/ComfyUI-KJNodes/README.md

 # KJNodes for ComfyUI

 Various quality of life -nodes for ComfyUI, mostly just visual stuff to improve usability.
+Work in progress, especially the Get/Set nodes can be buggy when loading workflows, especially with uknown nodes, use those with precaution.

 # Installation
 1. Clone this repo into `custom_nodes` folder.